How to Attend Naadam 2026: Join this Small Group Tour

 • Jump into the Naadam Celebrations

-Saying goodbye to the locals we’ve come to know and love, today we set off back to Ulaanbaatar.
-We’ll pop into Erdene Zuu Monastery, Mongolia’s oldest monastery, before putting the pedal to the metal to get back to the capital for you to enjoy one last evening in the city at leisure.
+Taking in your last breaths of countryside air, today we set off back to Ulaanbaatar.
+We’ll put the pedal to the metal to get back to the capital for you to enjoy one last evening in the city at leisure.

 • Drive back to Ulaanbaatar